christophsax/seasonal/README.md

     static(m)
     static(m, coef = TRUE)  # also fixes the coefficients

-If you are using RStudio, the `inspect` command offers a way to analyze and modify a seasonal adjustment procedure (see the section below for details):
+If you have *shiny* installed, the `inspect` command offers a way to analyze and modify a seasonal adjustment procedure (see the section below for details):

     inspect(m)